 This section of the report is to briefly cover the important benefits of synchronous generators compared to converter based plant at a high level as they form the basis of the solution.
-The more detailed aspects are covered in Annexes 3, 5, 8, 11 and particularly 9 of this document.
-It is also worth noting that this information has been presented to the workgroup.
+The more detailed aspects are covered in Annexes 3, 5, 8, 11 and particularly 18

 As has been noted, a synchronous generator is one where the speed of rotation of the shaft is the same (or multiples thereof - depending on the number of poles) as the electrical system frequency of the Grid.
-The generator itself comprises an internal voltage source (which is an electro magnet rotating at synchronous speed) within a stator coil.
-The effect of this induces a voltage in the stator winding, the effect of which establishes a voltage at the terminals of the generating unit which is essentially equivalent to the EMF voltage (E) of the internal voltage source behind the reactance of the armature or stator winding.
+The generator itself comprises an internal voltage source (which is an electromagnet rotating at synchronous speed) within a stator coil.
+The effect of this establishes a voltage at the terminals of the generating unit which is essentially equivalent to the EMF voltage (E) of the internal voltage source behind the reactance of the armature or stator winding.

 The mechanical drive train of the generator in essence is magnetically coupled directly to the power system so the relative position of the rotor with respect to the equivalent position of the generated voltage is effectively the same but offset by the load angle.
-The load angle (δ) is effectively the relative angle between the position of the generator rotor (or rotating internal voltage source) and electrical system voltage as shown in Figure 2.0.
-Hence any change in the Grid will be seen by the generator and visa versa.
+The load angle ( $\delta$ ) is effectively the relative angle between the position of the generator rotor (or rotating internal voltage source) and electrical system voltage as shown in Figure 2.0.
+Hence any change in the Grid will be seen by the generator and vice versa.
 Putting this another way, it would be like have two vehicles connected together via a bar acting like a very stiff spring.
-As one vehicle moves the other follows it, both moving the same distance and at the same time - hence they are synchronised but there can be oscillations between the vehicles.
+As one vehicle moves, the other follows it, both moving the same distance and at the same time - hence they are synchronised but there can be oscillations between the vehicles.